Lunaji/xanlib/README.md

 # xanlib
-xanlib is a Python library designed for working with the 3D data formats of the Xanadu engine, used in the game *Emperor: Battle for Dune*.
+xanlib is a Python library built to handle the 3D data format XBF of the Xanadu engine, used in the game *Emperor: Battle for Dune*.
 It may be used to load and save all 1521 XBF files from the game.

 ## Examples